Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Vikings stats and trends

-- Minnesota has eight wins against the spread in 14 games this season.
+- In Minnesota's 14 games this year, it has eight wins against the spread.

-- The Vikings have an against the spread record of 3-1 in their four games when underdogs by 3.5 points or more this season.
+- The Vikings have an ATS record of 3-1 in their four games when underdogs by 3.5 points or more this season.

-- Minnesota's games this year have gone over the point total in 57.1% of its opportunities (eight times in 14 games with a set point total).

-- Minnesota is 7-3 against the spread and 5-5 overall when the team records more than 21.6 points.
+- Minnesota is 7-3 against the spread and 5-5 overall when the team notches more than 21.6 points.

 - The Vikings rack up 376.4 yards per game, 38.8 more yards than the 337.6 the Rams allow.

-- When Minnesota picks up more than 337.6 yards, the team is 6-3 against the spread and 6-3 overall.
+- In games that Minnesota totals more than 337.6 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Vikings have turned the ball over 12 times, eight fewer times than the Rams have forced turnovers (20).
+- The Vikings have 12 giveaways this season, while the Rams have 20 takeaways.

 Home and road insights